 Wanda: Don't do something stupid. *poof away* Timmy: Why would she say that? *looks at Cosmo* Cosmo: I don't know.
 Let's do something stupid.
 Timmy: Ok!

 In an episode of Superman: The Animated Series three members of The Legion of Super Heroes follow Brainiac back a thousand years in time to stop him killing a teenaged Clark.
 Saturn Girl says Clark will need a disguise, to which Clark says "like a pair of glasses would fool anyone".
 Chameleon Boy a few moments later shapeshifts into Superman to illustrate what they were saying Clark was going to become, to which Clark says "Red underpants?
 Now I know you are crazy!"

-In the adult animated series Mission Hill's first episode, Andy's sometime girlfriend Gwen comments on Andy's old plan for an animated series for adults: "Oh God, not another animated series."
+In the first episode of the adult animated series Mission Hill, Andy's sometime girlfriend Gwen comments on Andy's old plan for an animated TV series for adults: "Oh God, not another animated series."